 You can also get geeky and turn your smartphone into a laptop replacement.

 Some people opt to buy an iPad and a keyboard case, attempting to turn an iPad into a laptop replacement.
 Apple has pushed its bigger iPad Pro as a laptop replacement, due to the Apple Pencil and larger screen.
 However, this isn’t necessarily ideal — you’re stuck with tablet apps instead of desktop software, and don’t have access to more powerful window management.

 If you just want to carry an iPad around with you and you’d like a keyboard to make typing easier, this is a decent solution.
 But you shouldn’t expect an iPad with a keyboard to replace a PC.

 Which One Should You Choose?

 We’ve covered six different options here, but no single one is the winner.
 Each operating system has its own strengths and different choices will work out for different people.
 Hopefully, we’ve given you a place to start your research and helped you eliminate a few choices.

 Comparing all these operating systems is a tough task.
-If you’re unsure which OS you want, you should probably go play with these operating systems in person.
+If you’re unsure whether you should opt for Windows or go with one of the many Windows alternatives available, you should probably go play with these operating systems in person.
 Try using a friend’s PC, working with a display laptop at a store, or dual-booting Linux on your current machine.